lorisleiva/laravel-deployer/docs/how-to-slack.md

-# How to send slack notifications
+# How to send slack notifications?

 TODO